Science

 Read more

-The Master's degree in Maths - SSD also leads to the pursuit of a thesis in the academic or professional world, to train future teacher-researchers or research engineers.
+The Master's in Mathematics – SSD also leads to doctoral studies in academia or the professional world to train future teachers, researchers, or research engineers.

 Read more